santanafx/frontend-3d-car/README.md

 3. TypeScript, which adds optional typing to JavaScript, providing greater ease of maintenance, code robustness, improved readability, and bug reduction

 <p align="justify">
 The project was organized into folders, each intended for a specific element according to its function.
 The "assets" folder stores project image files.
-The "components" folder follows the Atomic Design methodology, enabling the creation of a more consistent and standardized system.
-The "css" folder contains the "main.css" file and the "main.css.map" file, which facilitate code debugging and maintenance.
-The "styles" folder stores the SCSS files for the entire project.
+The 'components' folder follows the Atomic Design methodology, enabling the creation of a more consistent and standardized system.
+The 'css' folder contains the 'main.css' file and the 'main.css.map' file, which facilitate code debugging and maintenance.
+The 'styles' folder stores the SCSS files for the entire project.
+The 'store' folder contains the files for managing the state of multiple variables using the 'vehicleData' reducer, which is located inside the 'reducers' folder.
 </p>

 <p align="justify">